BillyDoesDev/dotfiles/virtualization/README.md

 > Note: This tutorial is focussed on Arch based distros.
 The steps should be the same on just about anything else; however, the name of the packages might differ.

 ## Installation
 Install [vmware-workstation](https://aur.archlinux.org/packages/vmware-workstation).
-It is also necessary to install the appropriate headers package(s) for your installed kernel(s): for example [linux-headers](https://archlinux.org/packages/?name=linux-headers) or [linux-lts-headers](https://archlinux.org/packages/?name=linux-lts-headers).
+It is also necessary to install the appropriate header package(s) for your installed kernel(s): for example [linux-headers](https://archlinux.org/packages/?name=linux-headers) or [linux-lts-headers](https://archlinux.org/packages/?name=linux-lts-headers).
 ```sh
 yay -Sy vmware-workstation
 ```